json-next/json-next.github.io/README.md

 What's different?

-- HJSON use `"""` triple double quoted strings for multi-line strings; JSON v11 uses backticks for multi-line strings (like ES6)
+- HJSON uses `"""` triple double quoted strings for multi-line strings; JSON v11 uses backticks for multi-line strings (like ES6)
-- HJSON unquoted strings allow spaces and more; JSON v11 only allows identifiers for unquoted strings
+- HJSON unquoted strings allow spaces and more (until the end of line); JSON v11 only allows identifiers for unquoted strings

 ### HanSON

-HanSON is a subst.
+HanSON is a subset.
 JSON v11 includes all HanSON extensions ;-)

 ### SON